01/01/2021 — 12/31/2021

 Homestead Hollow Arts & Crafts Festival– September 24-26.
 Springville.
 See wood carving, blacksmithing, wood stove cooking, quilting, whiskey making at our original working still, tour our original cabins as they were built by the early settlers.
 Enjoy great food, music and children’s activities.

-Fiesta– September TBD.
+Fiesta– September 25.
 Linn Park.
 Alabama’s largest celebration of Hispanic culture is a colorful event in downtown Linn Park.
 Learn about the many Hispanic countries and their cultures through art, music food and dance.
 From tortas to tacos and jerk chicken to pupusas, this fest puts on the spread.
 Here, you’ll find Salvadorian, Caribbean, and Brazilian food, from warm plantains, tapiocas, and quesadillas, to tamales, and corn cups.
 You can almost smell the homemade tortillas cooking.
 Come hungry!

-Annual Whistle Stop Festival– September TBD.
+Annual Whistle Stop Festival– October 2.
 The Outlet Shops at Grand River, Leeds.
 Nothing makes us think “Alabama” better than fried green tomatoes.
 And if what you love about fried green tomatoes includes Fannie Flagg’s novel, Fried Green Tomatoes at the Whistle Stop Cafe, well, then you might want to check out this local favorite held annually in the charming little downtown of Irondale just east of Birmingham.

 Bluff Park Art Show– October 2.
 Bluff Park Community Center.
 Some of the finest artists in the country show at this annual event in the Bluff Park neighborhood of Birmingham.